rachaelbelle/Giftastic/README.md

-# # GifTastic
+# GifTastic: Fashionistas

 ### Overview

-In this assignment, you'll use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
-To finish this task, you must call the GIPHY API and use JavaScript and jQuery to change the HTML of your site.
+Using the GIPHY API: make a dynamic web page that populates with gifs of your choice.
+You must call the GIPHY API and use JavaScript and jQuery to change the HTML of your site.

 ![GIPHY](Images/1-giphy.jpg)

-### Before You Begin
+### Process

 1. **Hit the GIPHY API**.
    * Fool around with the GIPHY API.
 [Giphy API](https://developers.giphy.com/docs/).